Onyi-Liveth/Onyi-Liveth/README.md

-- 👋 Hi, I’m @Onyi-Liveth
+- 👋 Hi, I’m Onyinye
 - 👀 I’m a Python developer
 - 📫 How to reach me onyiorajiaku1@gmail.com